 In contemporary usage, these five-letter words maintain their relevance, albeit in varying degrees.
 "Lynx" remains a common term in zoology and wildlife conservation, while "phlox" is frequently used in horticulture and gardening contexts.
 "Pyx" is mostly confined to religious discussions and historical texts, while "admix" has found use in engineering and chemistry.
 "Mux" is now a mainstay in technology.

 Recent trends show an interesting pattern: while the core meanings of these words remain stable, their applications are evolving.
-For example, with increased focus on environmental conservation, discussions involving the lynx and its habitat are becoming more frequent.
+So naturally, for example, with increased focus on environmental conservation, discussions involving the lynx and its habitat are becoming more frequent.
 Similarly, the popularity of gardening and native plant species has kept "phlox" in the limelight.
 In the tech world, as data transmission becomes more complex, the use of muxes and the term itself continues to grow in relevance.

 From a linguistic perspective, there's no indication of new five-letter words ending in "x" entering common usage.
 The existing words continue to serve their specific purposes, and language evolution seems to favor other patterns.
 This stability reinforces the unique value of these words as fixed points in an ever-changing linguistic landscape.